 eBird Reviewer Spotlight: Melissa Hafting

 My name is Melissa Hafting.
-I am a birder from Vancouver, British Columbia (BC), Canada where I serve as the eBird reviewer over five regions.
+I am a birder from Vancouver, British Columbia (BC), Canada where I serve as the eBird reviewer over six regions.
 I am honored to be the first eBird reviewer featured in this new spotlight series.
 I run the BC Rare Bird Alert where I help birders in BC find rare birds.
 I believe in a strong sense of community and my passion is bringing people together through birding.
 I enjoy many ways of birding from twitching to visiting my local patch to photography.
 I’m also a dedicated conservationist.
 I enjoy sharing my adventures, young birder trips, and conservation issues at my personal blog Dare To Bird.

 I founded the BC Young Birders Program in 2014.
 My goal was to show young birders (ages 11-18yrs) from across the province birds they may not see at home and to discuss important conservation issues.
 I have learned so much from my time with these young birders and they have truly enriched my life.
 They have inspired me to fight for equality for the upcoming generation and their passion for environmental justice has inspired me even more to protect the environment and its birds.
 Several youth have gone on to careers in ornithology, biology, and environmental science.
 I have full confidence the next generation of birders are bringing much needed hope to a conservation-challenged world.